vusophie/vending-machine/README.md

 ---

 ## How to Use
+Click here to visit the [Vercel deployment](https://vending-machine-vusophies-projects.vercel.app/).

-Follow these simple steps to get the app up and running:
+You can also follow these simple steps to get the app up and running locally:

 1. Clone the repository:
     ```bash